 Immunization Requirements for Students

-Changes to State Immunization Rules for Schools and Child Cares Effective for the 2020-21 School Year
+Changes to State Immunization Rules for Schools and Child Cares went into effect in the 2020-21 school year:

 The update to Chapter 246-105 WAC has three major focuses: